aces/Loris-MRI/docs/scripts_md/DTI.md

 ### determinePostprocOutputs($QCoutdir, $dti\_file, $anat, $protXMLrefs)

-Function that will determine post processing output names (for either DTIPrep or mincdiffusion postprocessing) and append them to $DTIrefs.
+Function that will determine post processing output names (for either DTIPrep or mincdiffusion postprocessing) and append them to `$DTIrefs`.

-INPUT:
+INPUTS:
   - $QCoutdir   : directory that will contain output files
   - $dti\_file   : raw DWI file to be processed
   - $anat       : T1 image to be used for mincdiffusion postprocessing